nf-core/rnavar/docs/output.md

 </details>

-When `--annotate_tools merge` option is used, the annotation from both `snpeff` and `vep` are combined into a single VCF file which can be found with the following naming convention.
+When `--tools merge` option is used, the annotation from both `snpeff` and `vep` are combined into a single VCF file which can be found with the following naming convention.

 <details markdown="1">
 <summary>Output files</summary>